ShchebetovaEK/second/README.md

 * Log in
 * Log out
 * View all patient's
 * View all doctor's protocol
+* Search by last name
 ***

 ![CLINIC SCHEME](forestmed.png)